programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ![CH1.png](../images/geospatial-data-analysis/CH1.png "Cholopleth of Normalized Data")

 Feel free to experiment with the choropleth.
 In particular, try switching out the text.size variable to see if you can discover patterns that might appear to be linked to membership.
 Can you detect any trends between choropleth colors and text size?
 The income variable would be another test that could be run to see if counties with larger representation are wealthier.
-These visualizations, of course, are also be useful as a means to present information regardless.
+These visualizations, of course, are also be useful as a means to present information.

 You can also look and the unadjusted distribution which shows the raw distribution of members(without adjusting for local population distribution) as I did below:
 ```